This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 nylon or polyester.

 Fortunately, every day there are more Spanish brands that are committed to the eco-responsible approach.
-Among them we want to highlight some that have caught our attention:
+Among them we want to highlight some that have caught our attention::

 2. Xiro Atlantic Denim , Made In Galicia , use sustainable fabrics , such as organic cotton, which contains the GOTS certificate.

 4. L'Envers , wool, linen, organic cotton, offer us sustainable garments made by hand in Madrid.
-They also offer you to design your own custom model
+They also offer you to design your own custom model.

-5. Velvet BCN , sustainable fashion store and organic and fair trade products.
-With the motto "You take care of the planet, you take care of yourself", they guarantee that their garments have been manufactured in decent working conditions and respecting the environment.
+5. Velvet BCN , sustainable fashion store and ecological and fair trade products.
+With the motto “You take care of the planet, you take care of yourself”, they guarantee that their garments have been manufactured in decent working conditions and respecting the environment.

 And what about recycled cotton?